lgustavolp/stdAppiumInit/README.md

 * It is required to have Node.js and npm installed to run this project.
 * It is required to have robot framework installed to run this project.
+* It is required to have UIAutomator2 installed to run this project.

 * Install [Appium Inspector](https://github.com/appium/appium-inspector) and create the variables below:
   * platformName 	TEXT	Android